adkoele/NNvsHillModel/README.md

 Folder Analysis: contains the code that was used to analyse our neural networks and Hill-type muscle models.
 It contains the following functions:
 - Analysis_singletrialNNvsHill: this function was used to compare the "smaller" neural networks agains the Hill-type muscle models that were optimized on the same data
 - Analysis_multtialNN: this function was used to evaluate the neural network that was generated with a large dataset.
-- getForce: this function is called by both analysis functions and calculates the muscle force using one of the neural networks or Hill-type muscle models
+- getForce: this function is called by both analysis functions and calculates the muscle force using one of the neural networks or Hill-type muscle models.
-- rsquare: this function calculates the coefficient of determination (R^2) **IMPORTANT**: please adjust the path in lines 7, 16, and 17 in both Analysis_singletrialNNvsHill and Analysis_multtialNN to reflect your system's path.
+- rsquare: this function calculates the coefficient of determination (R^2).

+**IMPORTANT**: please adjust the path in lines 7, 16, and 17 in both Analysis_singletrialNNvsHill and Analysis_multtialNN to reflect your system's path.

 Folder Hill_optimization: contains the code that was used to optimize the Hill-type muscle models.
 - guinneaFowls_optHillModel: main function that runs the optimization (note that line 6 and 14 need to be adapted to your own folder structure).